Razorbill: Reproduction

+Their mating system is female-enforced monogamy; the razorbill pairs for life.
+It nests in open or hidden crevices among cliffs and boulders.
+It is a colonial breeder and only comes to land to breed.
+The annual survival rate of the razorbill is between 89 and 95%.

 Individuals only breed at 3–5 years old.
 As pairs grow older they will occasionally skip a year of breeding.
 A mating pair will court several times during breeding periods to strengthen their bond.
 Courtship displays include touching bills and following one another in elaborate flight patterns.
 Once the pre-laying period begins, males will constantly guard their mates by knocking other males away with their bills.
 The pair will mate up to 80 times in a 30-day period to ensure fertilisation.
 Females will sometimes encourage other males to engage in copulation to guarantee successful fecundity.

-Throughout the pre-laying period, razorbills will gather in large numbers.
+Throughout the pre-laying period, razorbills gather in large numbers.
 Two types of social behaviour occur; large groups dive and swim together in circles repeatedly and all rise up to the surface, heads first and bills open; secondly, large groups swim in a line weaving across each other in the same direction.